Medical education in Australia

 In Australia and for the purposes of this article: Consultants refer to Specialist Medical Practitioners who practice in an AHPRA recognised specialist field of medicine that is beyond the scope of and not General Practice (or Family Medicine).
 General Practitioners refer to Specialist Medical Practitioners who practice in the AHPRA recognised specialist field of General Practice (or Family Medicine).
 In Australia, General Practitioners (GPs) are essentially alike family physicians in the United States, who typically fulfil the role of a primary care physician that is responsible for coordinating, assessing and managing general healthcare of their patients.
 GPs typically refer patients to (or 'consult' with) Consultants for a further expert opinion and/or specialised treatment if required.

 The education and training requirements of a medical practitioner from starting medical school to completing specialist training typically takes between 9 years to 16 years (or more) assuming full-time study and work, and dependent on the specialty choice and satisfying in-training requirements.
-In Australia, medical practitioners typically pursue a career pathway to become a Specialist Medical Practitioner with the endpoint of working as either a General Practitioner or consultant.
+In Australia, medical practitioners typically pursue a career pathway to become a Specialist Medical Practitioner with the endpoint of working as either a General Practitioner or Consultant.
 There is a small subset of medical practitioners who decide not to formally complete registrarship nor attain fellowship qualification, and instead opt for a career as non-specialist medical practitioners, which are known as career hospital doctors or career medical officers; non-specialist medical practitioners can typically work with a reasonable level of autonomy and independence dependent on their experience and skill, but nonetheless under the auspices of a specialist medical practitioner.

 Most of the specialist fellowship qualifications and medical school degrees awarded to Australian-trained clinicians are internationally recognised.
 Reciprocally, Australia accepts most recognised university and specialty qualifications of international medical graduates from countries with well-established medical education programs and health systems; that is, pending verification of the person's identity (including visa and immigration requirements), qualifications, practice history and experience, English language competency, a probationary period of supervised practice, and any necessary examinations and assessments to abridge any gaps in knowledge to ensure clinicians are aligned to the current standard of medical practice in Australia as dictated by the relevant Medical Specialty College, Australian Medical Council and Medical Board of Australia.

 Medical School

-Entry into medical school and its successful completion allows the graduate to become recognised as a medical practitioner (doctor) and commence their post-graduate pre-vocational training.
-The aim of medical school is to teach basic medical knowledge and clinical skills to prepare the prospective junior doctor for safe and competent practice upon commencement of their internship.
-It remains one of the most highly competitive university programs to apply for.
+Entry into medical school and successful completion of the program allows graduates to qualify as medical practitioners (doctors) and begin postgraduate pre-vocational training.
+Medical schools provide education in basic medical knowledge and clinical skills to prepare graduates for supervised clinical practice during their internship.
+Admission to medical school is highly competitive in many countries.